Skip to main content

 systemctl enable cockpit.socket

-16. Perform a hardware reboot of the server.
+16. Perform a hard reboot of the server.

-You will see a message that the host ID has changed.
-This means that cloud-init is successful in booting the operating system:
+A message will appear stating that the host identity has changed.
+This means that cloud-init is working successfully when the operating system boots:

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@